Quantum computer error structure probed by quantum error correction syndrome measurements: Results

 While the use of biased noise slightly improves the fit to experimental change rates compared to isotropic depolarizing noise, adding noise bias was unable to split the change rate curves on equivalent operators.
 This was expected to be caused by the common simplifying assumption that all qubits are described by identical, homogeneous, error characteristics.
-To investigate whether dropping this assumption can be another alternative to achieve a better fit, we fit the experimental data to an inhomogeneous noise model, where each qubit has an independent depolarizing noise parameter.
-To keep the parameter space small, the depolarizing parameter associated with two qubit operations was set to the arithmetic mean of the depolarizing parameters of the two participating qubits (see Appendix Figure \ref{fig:error_rates_appendix}).
+To investigate whether dropping this assumption can be another alternative to achieve a better fit, we fit the experimental data to an inhomogeneous noise model, where each noise channel is described by one element of a set of single-qubit and two-qubit parameters.
 Results are shown in the final data column of Figure \ref{fig:fig_4}.
-Using the mean squared error of predicted change rates as a cost function, difficulty was experience finding a simultaneous good fit to all three experiments due to an increased parameter space and the phenomenon of local minima in the cost landscape.
-Fitting parameters to one experiment at a time leads to poor generalization across other experiments (see Appendix Figure \ref{fig:inhomogeneous_appendix}).
+The mean squared error of predicted change rates was used as a cost function, with the addition of L2 regularization during optimization. difficulty was experience finding a reasonable and consistent simultaneous good fit to all three experiments due to an increased parameter space, the phenomenon of local minima in the cost landscape.
+Fitting parameters to one experiment at a time leads to poor generalization across other experiments (see Supplementary Figure \ref{fig:inhomogeneous_appendix}).
 This is also likely influenced by theoretical limits to the information provided by operator measurements in fitting noise models \cite{Wagner_2022}.
-An average depolarizing noise parameter of $\Bar{p}=0.044$ was found after simultaneous optimization.
+An average depolarizing noise parameter of $\Bar{p'}=0.058$ was found after simultaneous optimization.
 Similar qualities of fit are likely possible with modified parameters, due to information theoretical limits as well as local minima.
 While using inhomogeneous noise models allows many of the orderings in experimental change rate to be made correctly modelled, important discrepancies remain which are indicative of addition features beyond bias and inhomogeneity.